Adaptive Finite Element Approximations for Kohn-Sham Models: Introduction

-Since the core electrons do not participate in the chemical binding and remain almost unchanged, a pseudopotential approximation is usually resorted to in practical computations of the Kohn-Sham model, which is to replace the strong Coulomb potential of the nucleus and the effects of the core electrons by an effective ionic potential acting on the valence electrons.
+Since the core electrons do not participate in the chemical binding and remain almost unchanged, a pseudopotential approximation is usually resorted to in practical computations of the Kohn-Sham equation, which is to replace the Coulomb potential of the nucleus and the effects of the core electrons by an effective ionic potential acting on the valence electrons.
 Therefore, under the pseudopotential framework, only valence electrons are involved.
 The pseudopotential consists of two terms: a local component $V_{\rm loc}$ (whose associated operator is the multiplication by the function $V_{\rm loc}$) and a nonlocal component $V_{\rm nl}$ (an operator whose expression is given in Section \ref{sec-preliminaries}).
-As a result, the energy functional \eqref{eq-energy-intro-all} is replaced by

-where $N$ now denotes the number of valence electrons and $\{\phi_i\}^N_{i=1}$ denotes the set of the pseudo-orbitals of the valence electrons.
-Note that if we take $V_{\rm loc}=V_{\rm ext}$ and $V_{\rm nl}=0$, then \eqref{eq-energy-intro} becomes \eqref{eq-energy-intro-all}.
-Consequently, we restrict our discussions to minimizing energy functional \eqref{eq-energy-intro} in this paper.
+The resulted equation is still \eqref{problem-eigen-intro} but $V_{\rm ext} (x) = V_{\rm loc}(x) + V_{\rm nl}(x)$, $N$ now being the number of valence electrons, and $\{\phi_i\}^N_{i=1}$ being the set of the pseudo-orbitals of the valence electrons.